SuryaCS719/CinemaGuide/README.md

 ### Contributing
 + Surya (Project Lead, Phoenix Global)
 + Sai Kiran (Team Member, Phoenix Global)
-+ Project oversight by Mr. Umesh (Mentor, Phoenix Global)
++ Project supervision by Mr. Umesh (Mentor, Phoenix Global)

 Note: At this moment, there are no other contributions.